 Enforcement of a child support order is one of the common practices in family law.
 There are procedural grounds that must be followed in order to attain an enforceable order to collect child support arrears.
 Collections are often enforced against a bank account, either savings or checking, and under limited circumstances, enforcement can be comprised of forcing the debtor parent to sell their stocks, or bonds, in order to collect.
 Other common collection methods include the recordation of liens on the debtor’s real property, enforcement through wage garnishment, and requests for sanctions and contempt.
 Contact our firm and allow us to explain to you how we may be able to assist you in enforcing what has rightfully belonged to you.

 Can the court deviate from guideline child support?

 There is a rebuttable presumption that the Court’s calculated child support guideline is correct.
 This is the California standard.
 However, under limited circumstances, there may be good cause not to follow the guideline calculation.
 As an example, this may be where a parent qualifies for a hardship deduction due to extraordinary health care expenses, or uninsured catastrophic losses.

 I need the assistance of a babysitter, or a caretaker, to care for my child while I work or go to school.
 Can I expect the court to order standard additions to child support?

-The other parent is not working, or refuses to work, which affects my child support.
+The other parent is not working or refuses to work, which affects my child’s support.
 What could be done by the court?

 Child support is affected by the income of each parent.
-When one parent is unemployed, underemployed, or refuses to find employment, the Court has discretion to impute income to the unemployed parent.
-This is a useful tool that the court will utilize to attribute income; often times, it may be necessary to illustrate to the Court that there is an ability to work, and opportunity to work in that particular employment.
+When one parent is unemployed, underemployed, or refuses to find employment, the Court has the discretion to impute income to the unemployed parent.
+This is a useful tool that the court will utilize to attribute income; oftentimes, it may be necessary to illustrate to the Court that there is an ability to work, and an opportunity to work in that particular employment.